heig-vd-dai-course/heig-vd-dai-course/14.01-caching-and-performance/01-course-material/PRESENTATION.md

 ## Objectives

-- Understand the concepts of caching
+- Describe how caching can improve performance.
-- Understand how caching can improve performance
+- Identify where caching can be implemented in a web application architecture.
-- Understand how HTTP features can help to cache data
+- Describe different types of caching.
-- Implement caching in a web application
+- Implement the concepts of caching in web applications with HTTP.

 ![bg right:40%](https://images.unsplash.com/photo-1516389573391-5620a0263801?fit=crop&h=720)